Pritesh24gurjar/AI-Powered-Traffic-Sign-Recognition-with-YOLOv4/README.md

 ![plot](output/demo.png)

-This repository contains my upgraded version of [using YoloV3 net to detect objects](https://github.com/fredotran/yolov3-opencvdnn) by training a YoloV4 model to recognize and detect **4 specific classes of traffic signs** :
+This repository contains my upgraded version of [using YoloV3 net to detect objects](https://github.com/fredotran/yolov3-opencvdnn) by training a YoloV4 model to recognize and detect **3 specific classes of traffic signs** :

-* Traffic lights.
-* Speedlimit.
+* prohibitory
-* Crosswalk.
+* mandatory
-* Stop signs.
+* other

 ---